alphagov/gsp/docs/gds-supported-platform/getting-started-gsp.md

 Charts are created as files laid out in a directory tree.
 These files are then packaged into versioned archives that users can deploy.

-1. Create a root directory in your Github repo.
+1. Create a root directory in your GitHub repo.
 This directory will contain the chart.

 1. Create a `Chart.yaml` file in the root directory with the following code: